TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 Step 3: Appeal Contested Violations

-If you have violations that you believe were issued in error, appeal them now.
-Don't wait until July.
+If you have violations that you believe were issued in error, appeal them now — before AHR takes over enforcement around July 1.
 The appeal process takes time, and a successfully appealed violation is completely removed from your AHR calculation.
+Get it out of the score while it's still reference-only.
 Here's how:

 - Go to Account Health > Violations in Seller Center